andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 ```

-Setting `lock_timeout` will set an upper bound on how long the alter table transaction is in a blocked state.
+Setting `lock_timeout` will set an upper bound on how long the alter table transaction may wait blocked, trying to acquire the lock it needs.

-We can see that the lock timeout is the reason that the transaction is canceled.
+The lock timeout is the reason the transaction is canceled.
 PostgreSQL cancels the transaction when it reaches the lock timeout value.

 ```
 anatki@[local]:5432 rideshare_development# begin;